Architecting Scalable Trapped Ion Quantum Computers using Surface Codes: Topology-Aware QEC-to-QCCD Compiler

 \section{Topology-Aware QEC-to-QCCD Compiler}

 We require a resource-efficient mapping of the surface code onto QCCD systems with different architectures to answer the design questions.
 Although several tool flows have been developed to map NISQ workloads on QCCD hardware, they incur large communication overheads and do not scale to high code distances.
 In this section, we develop a surface code compiler shown in Figure~\ref{fig:compilationFlow}.
 The compiler takes a surface code and QCCD configuration as inputs.
 Then, the surface code parity-check circuit is translated into native gates (§\ref{sec:qubitGatesToPrims}).
 Each surface code qubit is then assigned to a physical qubit in the hardware (§\ref{secQubitToIon}) and reconfiguration operations are inserted into the circuit to ensure that all two-qubit gates occur within the same trap (§\ref{subsec:ion_routing_algo}).
 Finally, the circuit is converted into an execution schedule (§\ref{sec:scheduling}).
+Our goal is to minimise the main physical drivers of logical error rate (detailed in Section~\ref{sec:modelling}) under fixed hardware constraints.
+To ensure scalability at large code distances, we cannot directly minimise the complex error objective function during compilation.
+Instead, we optimise two proxy metrics: overall circuit runtime (primary) and number of routing operations (secondary) which serve as effective heuristics for minimising the dominant drivers of error, idling noise and ion heating, respectively.